 In Illinois, what used to be called child custody is now called parenting responsibilities.
 The state made this change in 2016 to better reflect that what is in the best interests of the child in allocating parenting responsibilities, not necessarily awarding one parent custody and one parent visitation hours.

 Custody issues may be arranged one of two ways:

 - In a parenting plan, also called a joint parenting agreement.
-This arrangement is usually preferable as it involves the two ex-spouses working out the terms of parenting responsibilities with the help of their lawyers.
+This arrangement is usually preferable as it involves the parents working out the terms of parenting responsibilities with the help of a mediator or their lawyers.

 - As part of an allocation judgment, which is ordered by the court when the parents are unable or unwilling to agree to parenting terms.